tkporter/kubectl-common/README.md

     "zoo": {
       "version": "1.11.1",
       "kubeconfig": "/Users/johnsmith/.kube/config_zoo"
-    },
     }
   }
+}
 ```

-Where the alias "foo" would correspond to `kubectl` version `1.8.4`, "bar" to
+Where the alias "foo" would correspond to `kubectl` version `1.8.4` and
+kubeconfig `/Users/johnsmith/.kube/config_foo`, "bar" to version `1.10.0` and
-version `1.10.0`, etc. It's fine to have more than one alias with the same
+kubeconfig `/Users/johnsmith/.kube/config_bar`, etc. It's fine to have more
+than one alias with the same version.
-version.

 ## Usage